Louise Mountbatten: Queen consort

-Queen Louise had several Pomeranian dogs which she would hide about her person when visiting abroad which caused problems when travelling through customs (which she usually did under the pseudonym "Countess of Gripsholm" or "Mrs Olsson").
+Louise had several Pomeranian dogs which she would hide about her person when visiting abroad which caused problems when travelling through customs (which she usually did under the pseudonym "Countess of Gripsholm" or "Mrs Olsson").
 After having taken summer vacations with her husband in Italy every year, she always departed before he did to visit England prior to returning to Sweden.
 A popular story told of her alleges that Louise, after almost being hit by a bus in London (because she would often jay-walk), took to carrying a small card with the words, "I am the Queen of Sweden" printed on it, so that people would know who she was in case she was hit by a vehicle.
 In London, she often stayed at the Hyde Park Hotel, often crossing a heavily trafficked street there to shop, which prompted her note.

 In 1963, Louise accompanied her spouse on a state visit to France, where she made a great impression on President Charles de Gaulle.
 At dinner, she said to him: "I must ask you to excuse my ugly French.
 My French is the one spoken in the trenches of 1914."
 De Gaulle later attended her memorial service in Paris, which was the first occasion for a French president to visit the Swedish church there, as well as one of only two occasions de Gaulle visited a memorial service of the kind.
-Queen Louise's last official engagement was the Nobel Prize dinner of 1964, during which no one noticed that she was in fact already ill.
+Louise's last official engagement was the Nobel Prize dinner of 1964, during which no one noticed that she was in fact already ill.

+According to Queen Margrethe II of Denmark it was very difficult for Louise to fill the shoes of her husband's first wife.
+Margrethe and Louise's other step-grandchildren all used the nickname Ist for Louise because when little they could not say Aunt Louise properly.
+Louise responded good-naturedly by signing all her letters to them that way.

 Death and funeral

-Queen Louise died on 7 March 1965 at Saint Göran Hospital, in Stockholm, Sweden, following emergency surgery after a period of severe illness.
+Louise died on 7 March 1965 at Saint Göran Hospital, in Stockholm, Sweden, following emergency surgery after a period of severe illness.
 She had made her last public appearance at the Nobel Prize Ceremony in December 1964.
-Queen Louise is buried beside her husband and his first wife, Crown Princess Margaret, in the Royal Cemetery in Solna north of Stockholm.
+Louise is buried beside her husband and his first wife, Crown Princess Margaret, in the Royal Cemetery in Solna north of Stockholm.